qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 ================= Phase 3 ==================
 Add Cameras to Fluidd

-First you figure out the URL for each camera stream.
+First compose the URL for each camera stream.
 This is where you must have the printer IP.

-Unfortunately, we must use the actual IP of the printer because relative URL addresses (like the default camera URL supplied by Qidi) cannot include a port number.
+Unfortunately, we MUST use the actual IP of the printer because relative URL addresses (like the default camera URL supplied by Qidi) cannot include a port number.
 We must specify port in the URL to indicate which camera stream we want via the URL.
-So, we must have actual IP number of printer in camera URL.

 Example camera stream URL's assuming IP of printer is 192.168.1.32